GriffinPlus/mguard-config-tool/README.md

 and vice versa.

 By default the ECS container to work on is expected to be passed via *stdin* to ease scripting without generating temporary files.
-The output of the operation is an ECS container that is written to *stdout*.
+The output of the operation is an unencrypted ECS container that is written to *stdout*.
 Optionally input and output can be regular files as well by specifying `--ecs-in`, `--ecs-out` and `--atv-out` appropriately.

 If an ATV file is passed in and an ECS container is written the conditioned ATV file is stored in the ECS container and the missing parts in the ECS container are initialized with defaults.
 The defaults are the same a new mGuard comes with.
-If an ECS container is passwd in and an ATV file is written, the configuration stored in the ECS container is simply extracted and saved as an ATV file.
+If an ECS container is passed in and an ATV file is written, the configuration stored in the ECS container is simply extracted and saved as an ATV file.

 ```